 5 True/False Questions

 Review p.
 1-6 → for a second or subsequent major traffic violation

-What if you are convicted of a second violation in your pesonal or CMV??? → you will be disqualified from driving a commercial motor vehicle for life
+What happens if you are convicted of a second violation in your pesonal or CMV??? → you will be disqualified from driving a commercial motor vehicle for life

 You will lose your CDL for at least 120 days → for your first violation of a railroad-highway grade crossing violation

 You will lose your CDL for at least 60 days → for your first violation of a railroad-highway grade crossing violation